You're Invited!

 You'll never want to eat tomato soup from a can again after tasting this homemade version!
 Flavorful tomatoes roasted with onions and garlic are the foundation of this comforting dish.
 Fresh basil adds a delicious herby note and a splash of heavy cream at the end helps balance the acidity while adding richness.
 It's SO GOOD!

-Original recipe courtesy of Tyler Florence and Food Network.
+Original recipe credit: Tyler Florence and Food Network.

 No ratings yet